 FACTBOX-The Trump impeachment inquiry: What we've learned so far

-Democrats in the U.S. House of Representatives began an impeachment inquiry on Sept.
-24 to determine whether President Donald Trump abused his office for personal political gain when he asked Ukrainian President Volodymyr Zelenskiy in a July phone call to investigate a political rival, former Vice President Joe Biden.
+U.S. lawmakers charted a path to public hearings on the impeachment of President Donald Trump on Thursday by a vote of 232 to 196 in the House of Representatives.
+House Democrats began an inquiry on Sept.
+24 to determine whether Trump abused his office for political gain when he asked Ukrainian President Volodymyr Zelenskiy in a July phone call to investigate political rival Joe Biden, a former vice president.

 The contents of the call were revealed in a whistleblower complaint by an intelligence official.
-The testimony of current and former Trump administration officials, a rough transcript of the phone call released by the White House, texts between U.S. diplomats and other documents have largely confirmed the whistleblower's account.
-(Graphic on inquiry: https://tmsnrt.rs/30NregM)
+Testimony by current Trump administration officials past and present, a rough transcript of the phone call released by the White House, texts between U.S. diplomats and other documents have largely confirmed the whistleblower's account.

 Trump denies wrongdoing.
 Here's what we know so far: